Wild Blue Yokohama

 Wild Blue Yokohama was a large indoor pool complex located in Tsurumi-ku, Yokohama, Japan.
-The facility was operated by NKK Corp., a major Japanese steelmaker, and opened in June 1992 on unused land owned by NKK.
+The facility was operated by NKK Corp., a major Japanese steelmaker.

+Located on a former baseball ground owned by NKK and spanning 30,000 square meters, the complex began constructions in September 1990 and opened in June 1992, costing ¥ 20 billion.

 It closed on 31 August 2001 due to falling visitor numbers.

 The complex contained an artificial rubber beach, decorated in a tropical theme, featuring artificially generated waves, heat lamps, and tanning booths.